mihir1404/rainfall_prediction_using_ml/README.md

   - Cloud, Temp at 9am/3pm
   - RainToday, RainTomorrow (target)

-> ⚠️ Ensure the CSV dataset (e.g., `weatherAUS.csv`) is available in the notebook directory.
+> ⚠️ Ensure the CSV dataset (e.g., `Rainfall.csv`) is available in the notebook directory.

 ---